bobfoster/peggen/README.md

   can alter the plain meaning of rules you only think you understand - so in balance, we left it out.

+- Yes, it is possible to describe pure PEG subset of peggen grammars in peggen.
+  In fact,
-- Yes, it is possible to describe peggen grammars in peggen.
-In fact, I once bootstrapped peggen so that it generated its own parser.
+  I once bootstrapped peggen so that it generated its own parser.
   That was definitely NOT the simplest thing that could work (!) so I abandoned it.